Andrrew94/travel-agency-landing-page/README.md

 Technologies : CSS preprocessor SASS along with BEM writing metodology, HTML5
 </br>
 </br>
-The CSS architecture is "7.1"
+The CSS folder architecture is "7.1"

 I take no credits for the design, it is note mine, only the code is mine.